-(2-6 credits; summer; may be repeated) General Education Requirement / Option: (Integrative General Education Cross-Cultural requirement)
+(2-6 credits; summer; may be repeated) (IGE option under Cross-Cultural Engagement)

 Northwestern College offers a variety of off-campus opportunities with Northwestern faculty in various countries around the world.
 These courses offer a unique opportunity for students to make the world their classroom, going beyond the confines of the traditional classroom.
 Topics covered may include, but are not limited to, language, politics, religion, business, education, music, history, and literature.
 Students are given an opportunity to examine a particular culture through various experiences, such as home stays, ethnographic observation/research, and placement in various social institutions.
 Past programs have taken students to China, the Czech Republic, France, Great Britain, Ecuador, Germany, Ireland, Jamaica, Mexico, Oman, Romania, Russia, South Africa and Taiwan.